 Last month, the Greater Birmingham Humane Society took in a whopping 83 puppies and dogs from a suspected puppy mill in Trussville, Ala.
 That same week, in a less reported bust a boxer puppy mill breeder relinquished 18 additional dogs to the GBHS.

 The Trussville bust included over a dozen pregnant dogs so the 83 number is climbing has climbed those dogs have given birth.

 Since the dogs were rescued, 24 additional puppies have been born.

 “Many of the animals, some of which are in the late stages of pregnancy, were crammed two to three in a wire cage.
 Dogs were together in stacked inadequate, wire-bottom cages and crates caked in excrement and filth.
 Most of the dogs are suffering from abscessed teeth and gum infections, along with other illnesses,” GBHS shared in statement about the Trussville rescue.

 Sadly, it’s not all good news.
 One of the dogs taken in passed away.
 Likely due to the extreme conditions they endured at the suspected puppy mill.

-The story was covered nationally including in a feature by People which quoted Carry Underwood the Director of Marketing and Outreach at GBHS saying, “I’m no longer going to mourn the life that they have missed, I’m going to be proud to be a part of what’s next.”
+The story was covered nationally including in a feature by People which quoted Courtney Underwood the Director of Marketing and Outreach at GBHS saying, “I’m no longer going to mourn the life that they have missed, I’m going to be proud to be a part of what’s next.”